Best Things to Do in Bordeaux for a Great Time in Southwest France!

 things to do in bordeaux

-Winters can be very cold but they can be a good time to visit Bordeaux if wine is not your main interest.
-You can explore the city also in the fall, and enjoy more affordable fees than the ones you’ll find in summer (June to August) and during the harvest.
+Winters can be very cold, but they can be a good time to visit Bordeaux if wine is not your main interest.
+You can also explore the city in the fall and enjoy more affordable fees than the ones you’ll find in summer (June to August) and during the harvest.

 Where to Stay in Bordeaux